nus-cs2103-AY2425S1/ip/docs/README.md

 For task that have start and end dates.

-Format: `event DESCRIPTION /by END-DATE /to START-DATE`
+Format: `event DESCRIPTION /by YYYY-MM-DD /to YYYY-MM-DD`

 Examples:
 - `event project meeting /from 2019-12-02 /to 2019-12-08`